In the previous sections, we used two applications:

 To register the composed task runner:

-- If you have not already done so, import the Spring Cloud Task App Starters, which will give you the
+- If you have not already done so, import the Spring Cloud Task App Starters, which give you the

 composed-task-runnerapplication.
 To do so, click Apps in the left navigation bar